replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/01-working-with-preflight-checks/assignment.md

 by default.

-The `clusterInfo` collector collects information about the running cluster, like the Kubernetes version and other info you would see when running `kubectl version`.
+The `clusterInfo` collector collects information about the running cluster, like the Kubernetes version and other info you'd see when running `kubectl version`.
 The other default collector is `clusterResources`, which collects information about resources of several known types across all namespaces that the user has access to.
-You can also add custom collectors, which we will look at later in the lab.
+You can also add custom collectors, which we'll look at later in the lab.

 The majority of your work on preflight checks will be with